Rysias/cds-assignments/language-a1/README.md

 # Assignment 1: Collocation of words in corpus
 This folder contains the scripts for finding collocation in a txt-file given a search-term and a window.
 All solutions are python scripts with cmd-arguments.
 Documentation for each script can be found using the `--help` flag.
 In addition to the scripts, there is a jupyter notebook for experimenting with the different solutions.
+The tokenization scheme for all is lower case and disregarding punctuation (filtered through SpaCy).
+SpaCy is the main tool used together with pandas/numpy.

 ## Scripts
 1. `collocate_single_text.py`: solves the basic task described above.